First Time Buyers Relief on Stamp Duty; it’s too early to see its effect

 In summary, the First Time Buyer Relief is a nice gesture by the Chancellor and will be welcomed by first time buyers.
 However, it will not have any immediate impact on the market, any effect will be gradual and will take several months to be noticeable.

-Chris Brierley is a Senior Associate Solicitor and Head of Residential Property in the Thames Valley offices and can be contacted on 01635 917485 or by email to email@example.com.
+Ian Peach is the Head of Residential Property and can be contacted on 01635 917485 or by email to email@example.com

 This article was first published in Newbury News on 8 March.